-According to research conducted by Interop ITX on the state of DevOps, there are numerous barriers are interfering with adoption, despite the rise of early adopters reaping the benefits of DevOps.
+According to research conducted by Interop ITX on the state of DevOps, there are numerous barriers that are interfering with adoption, despite the rise of early adopters reaping the benefits of DevOps.
 The majority of reasons behind resistance are as indicated below:

 Depending on the corporate environment, DevOps can sometimes be a hard sell.
 Is it enough to say, “It’ll help us get more done”?
 No. That’s pretty generic.
 To spark the transition from traditional methods to DevOps, you may instead need to present benefits by focusing on the business perspective (which by the way, directly impacts company culture.)